IndieFear/peristan/content/projects/leafee.md

 ## Key Features

-- 🔍 **Plant identification** : Scan any plant to get instant descriptions and comprehensive care guides
+### 📸 Instant Plant Recognition
+Take a photo, and our AI will tell you the plant's name, its characteristics, and if it's healthy.

+### 🌱 Complete Plant Profiles
+Discover the origin, family, light, water, and fertilizer needs, ideal temperature, and much more.

+### 🧠 Health Diagnosis
+Our AI spots signs of diseases or deficiencies from a photo.
+You'll know right away if your plant is doing well.

+### 📅 Smart Care Reminders
-- 🌱 **Personalized tracking** : Record all your plants with their specific characteristics
+- Personalized tracking: Record all your plants with their specific characteristics
-- 📅 **Smart reminders** : Receive notifications for watering, fertilizing, and maintenance
+- Smart reminders: Receive notifications for watering, fertilizing, and maintenance
-- 📊 **Detailed history** : Track the growth and evolution of your plants over time
+- Detailed history: Track the growth and evolution of your plants over time
-- 💡 **Adaptive advice** : Get personalized recommendations based on plant type
-- 📸 **Photo gallery** : Visually document your plants' progress
+- Photo gallery: Visually document your plants' progress

 ## Technologies